ligato/cn-infra/docs/tutorials/04_kv-store.md

 }
 ```

-To use Etcd as our KV data store plugin we simply define a field for the
+To use the Etcd as our KV data store plugin we simply define a field for the
 `KvProtoPlugin` interface in our plugin and initialize it with an Etcd plugin
 instance in our plugin's constructor.
 Note that we use the default Etcd plugin
 (`etcd.DefaultPlugin`).
 In other words, we basically create a dependency on